A collection of television and film associations

 The Tinderbox document quickly became unwieldy.
 You can click on the left/right side of the images below to see more/less detail.

 This isn't IMDB; it's not a record of everything that ever was.
-It's just my cherry-picked subset of information related to a subset of everything I've watched, providing I can remember I watched it.
+It's a cherry-picked subset of information related to a subset of everything I've watched, if I can remember I watched it.
 Whatever it was.
 It is far from being an exhaustive representation of the time I've spent in front of a screen.

-It would probably be helpful to include pictures, but I'm afraid you'll have to do that yourself if you're curious.
+It would probably be helpful to include pictures, but you'll have to do that yourself if you're curious.
 If you're lucky, I'll have added a link to the wikipedia page for the person, show or film.
-But I'm lazy, so don't count on it.
+But, as I said, I'm lazy, so don't count on it.

-I included this wikipedia URL as a database modelling hack.
+I included the URL as a database modelling hack.
 It's quite common for shows and films to share names, and it's not unheard of that people share names.
 The URL can add uniqueness to a row when it's necessary.
-And it is helpful, so not a bad thing.
-I considered adding more information about a person, e.g. date of birth or some significant location, but I don't care about that, and it would have been a massive pain in the neck to gather the required information (I run a no-nulls shop), and like I said, I'm lazy.
+I considered adding more information about a person, e.g. date of birth or some significant location, but I don't care about that, and it would have been a massive pain in the arse to gather the required information, and ... lazy.